 Causes of Addiction in Seniors

-Causes of addiction in seniors often come from a combination of physical, psychological, and social factors.
+Causes of addiction in seniors often come from a combination of factors.
 Not all may be true for each individual.
-But aging brings many unique challenges that can instigate addiction if individuals don’t plan or account for them happening.
+However, significant life changes can be triggers for substance abuse in older adults.
+Many seniors turn to substances as a coping mechanism for these life changes.
+Aging brings many unique challenges that can instigate addiction if individuals don’t plan or account for them happening.

 Chronic Pain